Travel Credit Cards

 Cash

-Although having a card can be safer and more convenient than carrying cash, having some when you're abroad can still be helpful, especially if you're travelling to countries where certain credit cards aren't widely accepted.
+Although having a card can be safer and more convenient than carrying cash, having some currency when you're abroad can still be helpful, especially if you're travelling to countries where certain credit cards aren't widely accepted.

 Prepaid travel cards